project-ida/two-state-quantum-systems/src/02-perturbing-a-two-state-system.md

 # 2 - Perturbing a two state system

-Requriements to read the first tutorial before this one.

-In this tutorial we are going to explore the effects that an external field has on a two state system
+In this tutorial we are going to explore what happens if we connect a two state system to the "outside world".
+Or, put another way, what happens when we perturb a two state system?

 ```python
 %matplotlib inline